-The credit profile of the Land of Saxony-Anhalt (Aa1 stable) reflects the very supportive federal equalisation system, but also its overall strong governance and management practices and its excellent capital market access.
-The rating also takes into account the very high debt level, which is likely to remain at net direct and indirect debt (NDID) of about 200% of operating revenue in 2022 (see Exhibit 1).
-In 2022, we expect that the Land can achieve a solid financial surplus, despite headwinds from current economic slowdown in combination with high inflation rates.
+The credit profile of the Land of Saxony-Anhalt (Aa1 stable) reflects the very supportive federal equalisation system, but also its strong governance and management practices and its excellent capital market access.
+The rating also takes into account the debt level, which is likely to remain high, with net direct and indirect debt (NDID) at nearly 200% of operating revenue in 2023 (see Exhibit 1).
+In 2023 and 2024, we expect the Land to achieve balanced financial result, despite economic and tax revenue slowdown and expenditure pressure.
 Still, the Land has low fiscal flexibility.
 The credit profile also reflects the very high likelihood that the Government of Germany (Aaa stable) would provide support if the Land were to face acute liquidity stress.

+Exhibit 1

-Exhibit 1 Saxony-Anhalt has very high debt, but still low interest cost
+Saxony-Anhalt has very high debt, but low interest cost

-2022-23e - Moody's estimate.
+2023-24e - Moody's estimate.
 Sources: Issuer, German Statistics Office and Moody's Investors Service